 Bud fits quite nicely into Dex's old position, but with an emphasized penchant for eating - his family crest is a crossed knife and fork.
 Most aspects of Dex's character regarding food were only in the Anime.

-Zack takes a great deal of Higsby's traits and combines them with Yai's shortness.
+Zack takes a great deal of Higsby's traits and combines them with Yai's shortness and the Non-Action Guy status.

-Solo is this intentionally, specifically given ProtoMan's penchant for swords and Bass' regenerating barrier.
+Solo is this intentionally, specifically given ProtoMan's penchant for swords and Bass' Sore Loser tendencies and regenerating barrier.

 Continuity Nod: The 3rd game has a scene at the beach discussing the art of "boxers-off" from the Bowdlerised beach scene in the 5th Mega Man Battle Network (originally about peeking on the girls) that has been passed down though the ages.
 The strangest part?
 It is almost the same in the Japanese version.